100 High Street,

 Then the Cannon name was retired in favour of a new set of 3 initials, those of MGM, with effect from 18th June 1993.
 These prestigious letters, accompanied by a roaring lion, having become available when the Cannon Circuit fell under the same ownership as the American Metro-Goldwyn-Mayer company.
 The MGM name was only applied to the best and most profitable cinemas (others remained as Cannon), so the Crawley cinema was clearly identified as a valuable one.

-The ABC Cinema ceased trading in January 2000 and works began on transforming the 3 screen cinema into a 660 capacity venue.
+In January 2000 and work began on transforming the 3 screen cinema into a 660 capacity venue.
 Bar Med, part of the Town & Country pub chain began trading in May 2000, and closed in 2012.
 The building was demolished in 2013 and a Turtle Bay Caribbean restaurant and a Morrison’s supermarket now stands on the site.